On the simplest simply connected rational homology $7$-spheres that are not $2$-connected: Introduction

-\begin{rmk} It can be shown that two rational homology $7$-spheres are diffeomorphic only if they have the same $\lambda$-invariant.
-Theorem \ref{Theorem: main} implies that the converse is also true when we restrict to $\mathcal{G}_{3}(\mathrm{Wu})$-like manifolds. \end{rmk}
+\begin{rmk} It can be shown that two rational homology $7$-spheres are diffeomorphic only if they have the same $\lambda$-invariant, and two spin rational homology $7$-spheres are diffeomorphic only if they have the same $\mu$-invariant.
+Theorems \ref{Theorem: main} and \ref{Theorem: main, spin} implies that the converse is also true when we restrict to $\mathcal{G}^{3}(\mathrm{Wu})$-like manifolds and $\mathcal{G}^{3}_{p}\left(S^{5}\right)$-like manifolds. \end{rmk}

 \begin{rmk} The primary tool in this work is the modified surgery theory developed in \cite{SurgeryAndDuality}.
 The main technical difficulty lies in the analysis of the associated surgery obstruction.